-The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the internal work to build self love.
+The circle is for black women who want a safe space to connect, build sistahood and are ready to start doing the inner healing work.

 Why is it only for black women?

-These boundaries are important for cultural identification and emotional safety.
+The content is focused on women of African descent so these racial boundaries are important for nurturing cultural identification and emotional safety.

 Do I need to read the book before I attend?

-No, reading in the session keeps us at the same pace and the sharing in real time is more powerful.
+No, we read it live in the session to keep us at the same pace.
+The sharing in real time is much more powerful.

-Can I still come if I’ve missed previous sessions?
+Can I still come if I’ve missed previous chapters of the book?